 Taking into account all the moving pieces required to run an enterprise retail business, it’s the most operationally heavy vertical in the world.
-The idea that generic AI can address all the challenges retailers are facing today is an outdated approach.
+The idea that generic AI can address all the challenges retailers are facing today was never a feasible approach.
 When retail executives are looking for solutions, they don’t set out looking to buy AI at the outset, they’re looking to solve real, tangible and significant business problems like how to grow their loyalty base, reduce store level stock-outs and overstocks, increase revenue, improve promotions and reduce manual processes.

 The fact is, they need more from an AI company than just deep learning, global infrastructure and top talent; they need a specific use case, a product, ROI, and most importantly, a fast timeline to implementation and value.
 Retailers operate day to day, week to week and month to month, with targets to hit at each interval.
 Solutions must have time to value that spans months not years.